GasperBizjan/numerical-methods-welding-simulation/README.md

 # numerical-methods-welding-simulation
-Final Python project for Numerical Methods
+Final Python project for Numerical Methods.

+Run "Projektna naloga 2018 - Gasper Bizjan.ipynb".
+It is the main file.